ssnangua/nwjs-dialog/README.md

   - `password` string (optional) - Set to password input.
   - `required` boolean (optional) - Whether the input is required.
   - `rule` RegExp | `(value: string) => boolean` (optional) - Validation rule for the input. e.g. `/^\d+$/`

-**NOTE**

-If the message box was opened through another window, the resolve handler will be lost when the window is closed.

-So if you need to do some important processing on user input, you should open the message box in bg-script.

 ```js
 const { showMessageBox } = require("nwjs-dialog");